chef/automate/components/automate-chef-io/content/docs/restore.md

 Use the `--patch-config` option with a [configuration patch file]({{< relref "backup.md#prerequisites" >}}) to restore to a host with a different FQDN than that of the backup host.
 Use the `--skip-preflight` option to restore to a host with a pre-existing Chef Automate installation.

-Incorrect directory permissions cause restore from a filesystem backups to fail.
+Restores from a filesystem backup may fail with incorrect directory permissions.
 Run the [`fix-repo-permissions` command]({{< ref "cli-chef-automate/#chef-automate-backup-fix-repo-permissions" >}}) to address such issues:

 ```shell